 When the Cleveland Indians found that they needed a modern replacement for the former Cleveland Municipal Stadium, what would come to be known as Progressive Field was the end result.
 After two years of construction, Jacobs Field was open for business in 1994, named after ballpark owner Richard Jacobs and his brother David.
 The name was changed to Progressive Field in 2008 after the Progressive Insurance Company bought the rights to rename what had been known to fans as “The Jake.”
 Even though it is known these days as “The Prog,” the field is still just as great when it was built.
 Fans have been so enthusiastic for the Stadium and its tenant, the Cleveland Indians, that it set a major league attendance record from June 12, 1995 to April 4, 2001 with a total of 455 consecutive games selling out!
 To add to that, during this period, all home games were sold before the first game during five seasons, and impressive feat for any stadium.
 Of course, the Stadium isn’t the only attraction - people flock to Progressive Field to see the team of the fabled Bob Feller, the Cleveland Indians often parking the ball out of the ballpark itself!
 The Cleveland Indians won the World Series in 1920 and 1948, while winning the American League Pennant in 1920, 1948, 1954, 1995 and 1997.
 No matter what happens, John Adams will keep drumming for the team, rallying the fans to cheer the team, even if there is another bug game.
 The only thing that could bug you when the game is about to start is that you might not have a parking place; luckily, ParkWhiz can help you take care of that ahead of time so you can have a nice day out with your friends and family.

 ParkWhiz allows you to reserve your parking place long before the game begins.
-All you have to do is find the game that you want to go to, pay a fee for as much as a few bobbleheads and print your parking pass.
+All you have to do is find the game that you want to go to, book your parking and print your parking pass.
 When you bring your pass to the Progressive Field parking lot, your spot is all yours - no hunting for a spot or anything else that could cause you stress, thanks to ParkWhiz.